gazievDima/JunitTestsExample/README.md

 # JunitTestsExample

-An example of using Junit tests + Library Mockito in an Android application.
+An example of using Junit4 tests + Library Mockito in an Android application.
 Tested:
 - Repository
 - User cases